George Francis Train: United States

 On his return to the U.S., Train's popularity and reputation soared.
 He began promoting the Union Pacific Railroad, with which he had been involved for several years, despite the advice of Vanderbilt, who told him it would never work.
 Forming a finance company called Credit Foncier of America, Train made a fortune from real estate when the transcontinental railway opened up for colonization huge swaths of western America, including large amounts of land in Council Bluffs, Iowa; Omaha, Nebraska; and Columbus, Nebraska.
 He was responsible for building the Cozzens Hotel and founding Train Town in Omaha.

-Train was noted for having created the Credit Mobilier in 1864, started to finance the Union Pacific.
+Train was noted for his involvement in the creation the Credit Mobilier in 1864, started to finance the Union Pacific.
 While appearing to be a separate, independent company which Union Pacific hired, Crédit Mobilier was staffed by the same officers as the railroad.
 Train and others created a structure that allowed them to realize outsize profits during the railroad's construction.
 The story about this scam and congressional graft was broken in 1872 by The Sun, a New York newspaper opposed to the re-election of Ulysses S. Grant for president.
 Eventually the scandals resulted in congressional and executive federal investigations which implicated numerous congressmen, including James Garfield.
 Denying the charges, Grant was re-elected as president.

 In 1872, Train ran for president of the United States as an independent candidate.
 He was a supporter of the temperance movement.
 That year, he was jailed on obscenity charges while defending Victoria Woodhull for her newspaper's reporting of the alleged adulterous affair of abolitionist Henry Ward Beecher and Elizabeth Tilton.
 He was the primary financier of the newspaper The Revolution, which was dedicated to women's rights and published by Susan B. Anthony and Elizabeth Cady Stanton.